I find it hard to tell you,

 Though he gave the film a thumbs-up, Ebert, as you might expect for a Chicago boy, wasn’t a fan of Koyaanisqatsi’s anti-modernist, anti-urban message.
 “Reggio seemed to think that man himself is some kind of virus infecting the planet,” he says in his review of the sequel Powaqqatsi (and we’ll get to that mess later), “That we would enjoy Earth more, in other words, if we weren’t here.”
 But it’s not quite as simple as that.
 Reggio is certainly anti- those other things, but I don’t see him as anti-humanist.
 He spends a good amount of time focused on human faces, some defeated, and others defiant.
 It’s hard to see the images of women staring straight into the camera as the blur of a train whooshes by behind them as anything but a tribute to the human spirit.
 They can be sublime, or they can be ridiculous, like the poor little old man who has to shave in the middle of the street because he didn’t have time at home.

 And if all this sounds like simplistic ludditism, it’s worth remembering that Koyaanisqatsi gains so much of its power from the skillful use of technology.
 The whole medium of film is a piece of postindustrial tech, of course, but this specific film wouldn’t work if it wasn’t also state-of-the-art, with those breathtaking aerial shots and the groundbreaking time-lapse photography that turns the sky into an ocean and freeway traffic into lightning bolts.
 Koyaanisqatsi is great because it reveals truths about the world we live in by showing it from perspectives we’ve never seen before.
 Look at its scenes of building demolitions: in slow motion, the tenements look less like they’re being destroyed and more like they’re sagging or melting like the Wicked Witch of the West.
-Regarding the crowds of overstuffed cities from a God’s eye view, they seem to be churning in an individuality-consuming mass like those rushing clouds.
+From a God’s eye view, the crowds of overstuffed cities seem to be churning in an individuality-consuming mass like those rushing clouds.
 And you can see a society both too chaotic and too ordered, with the regimented stop-start of traffic, for its own good.
 We can see people in the train station assert their individuality by stepping out of the crowd to connect with another individual, and then get swept away in the sea of other people like drowning men.
 Traffic on the interstate or a subway terminal may not actually be the way Reggio shows it, but he jerry-rigs the camera to show how it feels instead.
-In this life-out-of-balance, even people’s relaxation is exhausting, represented by sped up footage of channel surfing, and seizure-inducing video games.
+In this life-out-of-balance, even people’s relaxation is exhausting, represented by sped-up footage of channel surfing, shopping, and seizure-inducing video games.

 Koyaanisqatsi is a strange beast – too much documentary footage to be a narrative film, too little narrative to be a documentary, too accessible to be avant-garde.
 The closest thing I can think of Dziga Vertov’s silent film The Man with the Movie Camera, which inspired its own genre of “city symphony” films.
 The main difference is Reggio came to bury the industrialized world, and Vertov came to praise it.
 (I’d argue Vertov accidentally ended up proving Reggio’s point, but that’s another discussion for another time.)